manelio/magelio/README.md

 It's annoying for me to create files and directories in most of the editor I use, like Sublime Text and Vim.
 Also in the shell.

-Because that, I wrote a minimal parser called treendent for intend-based files to design a filesystem tree.
+Because that, I wrote a minimal parser called treendent for indent-based files to design a filesystem tree.
 There are versions of the parser in php (treendent.php) and ruby (treendent.rb).